geometalab/Vector-Tiles-Reader-QGIS-Plugin_2016/README.md

 **license**

-The Vector Tile Reader plugin is released under the MIT license (see LICENSE)
+The Vector Tile Reader plugin is released under the GNU license (see LICENSE)

 **contributors**